sjspielman/tasty/README.md

 ## Local development

-It can be helpful to build the GitHub pages site locally to check that passing parameter values is working as expected.
+It can be helpful to build the GitHub Pages site locally to check that passing parameter values is working as expected.

-### Installing GitHub pages dependencies locally
+### Installing GitHub Pages dependencies locally

-Installing the dependencies for GitHub pages is best done in a separate ruby environment, managed by [`rbenv`](https://github.com/rbenv/) and [Bundler](https://bundler.io)
+Installing the dependencies for GitHub Pages is best done in a separate ruby environment, managed by [`rbenv`](https://github.com/rbenv/) and [Bundler](https://bundler.io)

 The following instructions were tested for installation on macOS, but installation on other systems should be similar.